-Every 2 years, 14/14 provincial and district hospitals organize nursing competitions with many names and diverse forms suitable to the characteristics of the unit.
-Many units have organized professional nursing competitions combined with behavioral and talent competitions.
+Every two years, 14/14 provincial and district hospitals organize nursing competitions with many names and diverse forms suitable to the characteristics of the unit.
+Many units have organized professional nursing competitions associated with behavioral and talent competitions.
 From 2024 to present, the Provincial Nursing Association has organized 6 provincial-level thematic meetings; many medical facilities organized thematic activities on May 12 with the theme "Our nurses, our future - The economic strength of nursing care".

-Ms. Nguyen Thi Lieu, Head of Nursing Department of the Provincial General Hospital shared: The Provincial General Hospital currently has 450 people working in nursing, accounting for more than 50% of the total number of staff, doctors, and workers of the unit.
+Ms. Nguyen Thi Lieu, Head of Nursing Department of the Provincial General Hospital, shared: The Provincial General Hospital currently has 450 people working in nursing, accounting for more than 50% of the total number of staff, doctors, and workers of the unit.
 These are the people who have the most contact with patients, from the time the patient is admitted to the hospital until he or she is discharged.
 Therefore, we always pay attention to encouraging, organizing training, organizing competitions and performances to create conditions for practicing professional skills, communication skills, and behavior.
-Thereby, each nurse has the opportunity to practice their expertise, cultivate medical ethics, and improve themselves in a high-pressure environment.
+Thereby, each nurse has the opportunity to practice expertise, cultivate medical ethics, and improve themselves in a high-pressure environment.

 With more than 7 years of experience, nurse Hoang Quang Thuy, Department of Intensive Care - Anti-Poison, Provincial General Hospital shared: The specialty of the department is to receive and treat seriously ill patients and patients on ventilators.
 Therefore, we need to take care of patients comprehensively.
 In addition to performing specialized procedures, we also support patients with personal hygiene...
 During my work, I have experienced many difficulties and hardships, but seeing the patients I have cared for healthy and discharged from the hospital makes me very happy and gives me more motivation to continue doing my job well.